nedbat/pyhurry/lists.rst

 Lists
 #####

-A list is a complex data type that holds any number of other values, like an array.
+A list is a data type that holds any number of other values as an ordered sequence.
+Other languages call similar structures arrays or vectors.
 Lists are written in square brackets, with commas separating the values.
 The values can be of any type.
 Unlike arrays in many other languages, the items in the list don't have to all be the same type::

     >>> mylist = [ 1, 'hello', 17.23 ]
     >>> mylist
-    [ 1, 'hello', 17.23 ]
+    [1, 'hello', 17.23]

 Like strings, lists can be indexed, sliced, concatenated, and so on::